ibm-cloud-docs/cloud-pak-data/getting-started.md

 For more information, see [How many volumes can be ordered?](https://cloud.ibm.com/docs/infrastructure/BlockStorage?topic=BlockStorage-block-storage-faqs#how-many-volumes-can-be-ordered)

 ## Step 1.
 Assign the license
-Select the appropriate license entitlement acquired through Passport Advantage and click Assign.
+Select the appropriate license entitlement acquired through Passport Advantage and click **Assign**.
 You can register [here](https://www.ibm.com/account/reg/us-en/signup?formid=urx-42212) for an {{site.data.keyword.cpd_full}} 60-day trial license.
 The trial is for {{site.data.keyword.cpd_full}} software only.
 It doesn't include IBM Managed Red Hat OpenShift Cluster.

 ## Step 2.
 Configure your installation environment
 {: #config-install-env}